“A true test of Sandbelt golf”

-Next the large tree on the right side of the green pushes you left, but left is actually the worst place to be as you will end up in a deep bunker.
-The smart play here is to the front right corner of the green, this will leave you a straight uphill putt and a good chance of birdie.
+Next, the large tree on the right side of the green pushes you left, but the left is actually the worst place to be as you will end up in a deep bunker.
+The smart play here is to the front right corner of the green, this will leave you a straight uphill putt and a good chance of a birdie.
 If there is a back pin here be very wary, the green is extremely narrow and the risk far out ways the reward by going for it.

 |Mens||157 m||Par 3|

 A nice way to finish.
 The tee shot is fairly straight forward; you can take driver or 3 wood and still only have about a wedge into the green.
 The approach is the only tough part to this hole as the green is fairly narrow and extremely well bunkered.

 If you can stay out of the sand then anything on the green will leave you a make-able birdie putt.
 Try and leave your approach shot just below the hole as the green slopes from back to front.
 If you are up the back of the green it is a slippery putt coming back down.